Guilt is a powerful emotion.

 - I had an abortion – I can’t forgive myself.

-- I am the only one that survived the accident.
+- I am the only one who survived the accident.

 - I caused my parent’s divorce.